What We’ve Done

 New MExico

 At Blame Her Ranch (BHR), we are dedicated to protecting the land and the unique wildlife that inhabit it.
-Collaborating with Dr. Mark Peaden and his team, we employ various methods to monitor the health, population, and movements of these animals using advanced technology.
+The program serves as a proxy exploration study for the surrounding Santa Fe National Forest which is the third largest in the United States.
+Collaborating with Dr. Mark Peaden and his University team, we employ various methods to monitor the health, population, and movements of these animals using the latest advanced technology.
 Our tools include specialized cameras and bioacoustics devices for birds, frogs, and bats, which help us understand these creatures better.
 Additionally, we have constructed custom water stations to ensure sufficient water availability, supporting both the wildlife and the environment.

 We strongly advocate for student involvement in conservation efforts, providing opportunities for over 160 students to participate in our projects.
 These students gain hands-on experience using new technology and traditional methods, preparing them to become future conservation managers.
 Looking ahead, we plan to enhance the land for the benefit of the flora and fauna, focusing on species like the New Mexico Meadow Jumping Mouse and the Mexican Spotted Owl.
 We also monitor local bat populations and study the impact of human activities and environmental changes on wildlife.
 With over 2000 acres, we ensure the provision of alternative water sources in secluded areas, maintaining a balance between the needs of the wildlife and the privacy of the Blamer family and guests.